Project History

 Our partners

 The PRASBX archaeological and conservation program is conducted with the permission of the Ministerio de Cultura y Deportes de Guatemala, through the Dirección General del Patrimonio Cultural y Natural.
 We extend our appreciation to the personnel in the office of the Viceministerio del Patrimonio Cultural, the Departamento de Monumentos Prehispánicos y Coloniales, Ceramoteca, Supervisores del IDAEH, and the Inspectoría Regional de Flores, Petén.
-Our current research activities (2021-2022) are funded by grants from National Geographic Society, National Endowment for the Humanities, Prince Claus Fund for Culture and Development of the Netherlands, and the Dumbarton Oaks Research Library and Collections, and the generosity of Peter Swift & Diana McCargo and several anonymous individuals for the emergency replacement of the Las Pinturas shelter.
-We are deeply appreciative of the institutional support of Skidmore College, the University of Texas at Austin, The Mesoamerica Center & The Casa Herrera, the University of Alabama in Huntsville, the National Aeronautics and Space Administration, the Universidad de San Carlos de Guatemala, Johns Hopkins University, and the Museo Nacional de Arqueología y Etnología, Guatemala City.
+Our current research activities (2021-2025) are funded by grants from National Endowment for the Humanities, National Geographic Society, Prince Claus Fund for Culture and Development of the Netherlands, and the Dumbarton Oaks Research Library and Collections, and the generosity of Peter Swift & Diana McCargo and several anonymous individuals.
+We are deeply appreciative of the institutional support of Skidmore College, the University of Texas at Austin, The Mesoamerica Center & The Casa Herrera, the University of Alabama in Huntsville, the National Aeronautics and Space Administration, and partnering with the Universidad de San Carlos de Guatemala and the Museo Nacional de Arqueología y Etnología, Guatemala City.
 Lidar data is provided courtesy of the Pacunam Lidar Initiative.
 We are grateful for support of our community initiatives for pandemic relief from numerous donors and the Maya Relief Foundation.

 Previous support for research at San Bartolo-Xultun includes project awards from: Archaeological Institute of America; Boston University; Boundary End Archaeological Research Center; Brigham Young University; Dumbarton Oaks Research Library and Collections; Foundation for the Advancement of Mesoamerican Studies; John D. and Catherine T. MacArthur Foundation; John Simon Guggenheim Memorial Foundation; National Aeronautics and Space Administration; National Endowment for the Humanities; National Geographic Society; National Science Foundation; Peabody Museum of Archaeology and Ethnology, Harvard University; Petén Archaeological Conservation Associates; Reinhart Family Foundation; Rust Family Foundation; Skidmore College; Smithsonian Tropical Research Institute; United States Department of State, Ambassador’s Fund for Cultural Preservation; Universidad de San Carlos de Guatemala; Universidad del Valle de Guatemala; University of Texas at Austin and the Mesoamerica Center & La Casa Herrera, as well as awards to individual investigators.